-Coastal Currents returns for a twelfth year, (27 August-30 September) showcasing a wide-range of art exhibitions, performances and events throughout Hastings & St Leonards and Rother to enchant local people and visitors to the area alike.
+Coastal Currents in September showcases a wide-range of art exhibitions, performances and events throughout Hastings & St Leonards and Rother to enchant local people and visitors to the area alike.

 Learn from the best at our popular Seafood and Wine Festival, a highlight of the Autumn.
 With a suitably sophisticated mix of music and other entertainment to complement the local produce on offer, this one is not to be missed!

 Battle Abbey is the staging ground for an elaborate Re-enactment of the Battle of Hastings every October that draws hundreds of specialist performers from around Europe.
 If there's one season when the towns of 1066 Country truly come alive it has to be late Autumn.